GGain/DownloadImages/README.md

 # DownloadImages
-Download images from website and make the pdf file.
+Download images from a website and make a PDF file.
+The current version does not support loading lazy images. python environment: os, json, requests, PIL, PyPDF2